Afro-Surrealism: Literature

+Early Afro-Surrealism in literature was represented almost exclusively by poetry of Léopold Senghor, Aimé Césaire, Bob Kaufman, Ted Joans, and Will Alexander.
+The new generation of authors includes both poets, for instance, Krista Franklin, and a galaxy of fiction writers: Nalo Hopkinson, Tananarive Due, Junot Díaz, Edwidge Danticat, Colson Whitehead, and Helen Oyeyemi.

 Examples of Afro-surrealist works

 Beloved, Toni Morrison

 Toni Morrison's Beloved: A Novel remains an important milestone for Afro-surrealists.
 Here, Morrison imagines a narrative of a formerly enslaved woman grieving the death of her baby daughter, Beloved.
 With no trace of a past, Beloved reappears on the steps of her mother's home, confused and looking for her mother.
 Following this moment, the novel crafts a haunting tale of a woman seeking to understand the sudden reappearance of her daughter and the scars left behind from slavery.
 In Beloved, Morrison attempts to come to grip with the legacies left by slavery, challenging the notion that these exist only in the past.
 From the epigraph, "Sixty Million and more", Morrison presupposes there is no way to count those affected from slavery and additionally, that the number is ever-growing into the present.
 In her award-winning novel, Morrison expands on the idea of the past, attempting to demonstrate the past is ever present.